codeforkansascity/TrashTrackerRESTAPI/readme.md

 Once you acquire a forwarding url from ngrok, copy and paste it in http_request_english and http_request_spanish widgets in your Twilio Studio flow.
 You will need to update the url everytime you run that script.
 The below photo shows an example.

 ![Example of http_request widget](./public/images/example_http_request_widget.png)

-## Other Usages

-If you want to design your own app without using Twilio flow, here are some resources:
-1. To initiate or send a custom message, enter:
-    ```bash
-    $ node ./controllers/mms-send.js
-    ```
-2. To fetch a message sent to your Twilio number, enter:
-    ```bash
-    $ node ./controllers/mms-fetch.js
-    ```
-3. To set up an auto-generated reply to messages sent to your Twilio number, enter:
-    ```bash
-    $ node ./controllers/sms.js
-    ```
-4. To send an image to your webhook url, enter the following command and go to [http://localhost:1337/](http://localhost:1337/) to see the images received.

-    ```bash
-    $ yarn start
-    ```

-## Credits
-Twilio documentations have been tremendous help for this project, especially the ones on [Programmable SMS](https://www.twilio.com/docs/sms/quickstart/node#sign-up-for-twilio-and-get-a-twilio-phone-number) and on [Twilio Studio](https://www.twilio.com/docs/studio/user-guide/get-started).
-The 4th usage of "other usages" of this repository uses almost all code from the Twilio repository [receive-mms-node](https://github.com/TwilioDevEd/receive-mms-node).

 ## License